The following is a message from John P. DuLong:

-The Friends of the Detroit Public Library are coming up with an arrangement that, if you join them for $150 a year, you not only become a member of the Friends, but also get to check out books and use the special collections.
-If you do join up, then remember to tell them that you want to also be a Friend of the Burton Historical Collection, so hopefully your money will go to that collection.
+The Friends of the Detroit Public Library are comming up with an arrangement that if you join them for $150 a year you not only became a member of the Friends, but also get to check out books and use the special collections.
+If you do join up, then remember to tell them that you want to also be a Friend of the Burton Historical Collection so hopefully your money will go to that collection.

 Folks, I think it is time to get active again.
 Please share your thoughts on this issue here on our list.
 Many DPL staff and administrators read this list.

 Let them know how you feel about this fee.